Train your cat and enjoy a closer bond as you work together

 This teaches the cat to form a conscious association between a particular behaviour and a result.
 A clicker creates a short, distinct noise at the exact moment the cat performs a certain action – such as at the moment the cat’s bottom touches the ground, if you’re teaching him to sit.
 And after the click, you feed your puss a lovely treat, so that the cat gradually associates the “click” noise with food.
 He knows that he will earn treats by performing a wanted action on command.

-Now, tips for training your feline friend:
+Starter tips for training your cat:

 • Be patient; he’s an individual and, just like us at school, he’ll struggle with some tasks and pick others up quickly, so give him time.